concentricsky/django-client-admin/README.md

 - Override the large logo on the login screen

 ## Dashboard widgets

 ### Sitemap

-By default, Client Admin will look for a menu from Sky CMS with an id of 1.
+The sitemap module  allows listing models in a hierarchy similar to a front-end site menu.
+This allows admin users to find content in the same logical place that a front-end user would see.
+By default, Client Admin will look for a menu from Sky CMS with an id of 1 to build the hierarchy.
+This code will eventually be pulled out of Client Admin and included in skycms.

 ### Recent Activity

-The Recent Activity module lists all activity registered to the
+The Recent Activity module lists all activity registered to the admin.

 ### Quick Links